panzerdp/dmitripavlutin.com/content/posts/091-whats-string/index.md

 ## 2. Modeling by code units

-The specification [says](https://tc39.es/ecma262/#sec-ecmascript-language-types-string-type) exactly strings are in JavaScript:
+The specification [says](https://tc39.es/ecma262/#sec-ecmascript-language-types-string-type) what strings are in JavaScript:

 > *The String type* is the set of all ordered sequences of zero or more 16-bit unsigned integer values (“elements”).
 The String type is generally used to represent textual data in a running ECMAScript program, in which case each element in the String is treated as a **UTF-16 code unit value**.